groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 On any kind of failure, the HTTP return code is set to 4XX and the body of the response is a string with the error message.

+### Security

+The obvious concern is SQL injection, specifically a malicious user going around your front end and manually running SQL to modify tables he has write access to.
+To mitigate this, there's a flag in the config section called freezeQueries that defaults to false.
+When false, we store every new query in a known queries table minus placeholder args.  e.g. "select foo from bar where baz = ?".
+As most front ends will have a finite number of queries, once you've run through every operation your front end can do, set freezeQueries to true and users will then be unable to run any custom SQL.

+As authentication uses JWT and doesn't store it in cookies, Cross-site request forgery (CSRF) is not a concern.

+Traditional SQL injection, in which a form field is blindly passed into the middle of an SQL query, is not an issue as the entirety of every query is parsed and validated before executing.

 ### Limitations

 1. Does not currently parse subqueries and enforce permissions accordingly. e.g.  `insert into ... select from ...`